 Your attention should be drawn by some blank areas (Pic.
-13), and especially the pixelated or blurry regions.
+13), especially the pixelated or blurry regions.

 If everything is alright, you should get a map larger than the standard format exported.
-The quality will be saved, which the best proof you can see below (Pic.
+The quality will be saved, which is the best proof you can see below (Pic.
 15).

 Concluding everything should be fine in this case.
 See my examples below from the CityOfLondon.gov.uk interactive map portal based on the Ordnance Survey topographic maps (Pic.
 16 – 18).